Maayanshani25/valkey-glide-wiki/General-Concepts.md

 ### Authentication Context

-Valkey Glide supports authentication mechanisms similar to Redis-OSS, enabling secure connections through passwords.
+Valkey/Redis-OSS supports authentication mechanisms, enabling secure connections through passwords.
 Proper authentication is crucial for restricting access to authorized clients and safeguarding your data.

 - **Password Authentication**: Clients authenticate using a predefined password.
 - **Access Control Lists (ACLs)**: Offers granular user permissions with individual passwords.
 For more information, refer to the [Valkey ACL documentation](https://valkey.io/topics/acl/).